-119 Public Liability Insurance
+128 Public Liability Insurance

-(1) There is an expectation that every private hire operator will have public liability insurance, covering claims up to £5,000,000.
+(1) There is an expectation that every private hire operator will have public liability insurance, covering claims up to £10,000,000.
 Applicants must produce their certificate of insurance on application and display the certificate or certified copy of the certificate in their premises so as to be easily visible to members of the public once a licence has been granted.

-120 Qualifications
+129 Qualifications

 (1) The Council recognises and supports training and qualifications for the licensed trade.
-It is considered important for licensed drivers and operators to hold the BTEC in Transporting Passengers by Taxi or Private Hire Vehicle and the NVQ in Road Passenger Vehicle Driving, however the Council will not insist that drivers hold qualifications in order to obtain a licence.
+It is considered important for licensed drivers and operators to hold the BTEC in Transporting Passengers by Taxi and Private Hire and the NVQ in Road Passenger Vehicle Driving, however the Council will not insist that drivers hold qualifications in order to obtain a licence.

-121 Training for Drivers and Other Staff
+130 Training for Drivers and Other Staff

 - (1) In addition to the training that we provide hackney carriage and private hire licensed drivers, we would expect private hire operators to carry out their own training and maintain records.
-The sort of training we would expect operators to carry out include:

-- Customer Service and Professionalism

-- Manual Handling

-- Health and Safety

-- Disability Awareness and Wheelchair Loading

-- Code of Conduct

-- (2) The operator must keep records of the training carried out, which must be made available upon request by an Authorised Officer of the Council.
+The sort of training we would expect operators to carry out include: - Customer Service and Professionalism - Manual Handling - Health and Safety - Disability Awareness and Wheelchair Loading - Code of Conduct - (2) The operator must keep records of the training carried out, which must be made available upon request by an Authorised Officer of the Council. - (3) In addition to the training identified, operators must ensure that their drivers are fully trained regarding the needs of passengers being carried, especially when conducting local authority contract work or carrying vulnerable passengers.

-122 Determination of an Application
+131 Determination of an Application